Rutherford's Alpha(

 by putting the value of m,v and Z for given experiment we can find the radius of given nucleus.

-Q. In an experiment velocity of particle is m/s is bombarded upon Gold Z= 79,
+Q. In an experiment velocity of

 Failure of Rutherford's scattering formula